umangtdesai/MBE-Data-Analysis/hxjia_jiahaozh/README.md

 Haoxuan Jia(hxjia@bu.edu)
 Jiahao Zhang(jiahaozh@bu.edu)

-## Purpose
-With the datasets above, we can combine them to answer 3 interesting questions:
-<br />1.
-What is the impact of holidays on the prices of Boston Airbnb houses?
-Is there any pattern that the average price is highest or lowest on some holiday?
-<br />2.
-What is the impact of Boston landmarks on the number of houses and on the average prices of houses?
-<br />3.
-What is the relationship between the prices of houses and traveler's reviews.

 ## Datasets
 ### Boston Airbnb Calendar
 A csv file containing the price on a cetain day between year 2016 and 2017